datum-cloud/docs/content/en/docs/glossary.md

 ## Network Binding

-A resource that defines the relationship between workloads and networks, specifying how instances should be attached to specific network segments and what connectivity policies apply.
+A resource that defines an intent to attach to a Network in a given Location, such as a Workload Deployment being scheduled to a Location that will need to attach Instances to the Network.
+The control plane reacts to this resource by ensuring appropriate Network Contexts are provisioned.

 ## Network Context